Login

 7. Grade 3

-Grade 3 is the least commonly used pure titanium grade.
-Grade 3 is stronger than Grade 1 and Grade 2 titanium, but also has slightly less ductility and formability.
-Grade 3 is commonly used in cryogenic vessels, condenser tubing, heat exchangers, and other chemical processing equipment.
+Grade 3, although less commonly used, is stronger than Grades 1 and 2 while offering slightly less ductility.
+It is suited for cryogenic vessels, condenser tubing, and other chemical processing equipment.

 8. Grade 6 or Ti 5Al-2.5Sn